tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 This activity will conclude the APIs Day 1.
 Recap the skills and concepts learned throughout the lesson.
 Engage the students by having students lead the recap as much as possible.

-* Ask if there's a student who would like to volunteer to summarize what was learned today.
+* Ask if there's a student who would like to summarize what was learned today.

 * Ask if any volunteers would like to add to what the previous student stated.

-Guide students and the recap session.
-Use the below sample statements and questions to guide students if student engagement and participation is low.
+Use the suggested questions and statements below to guide students, if class engagement/participation is low.
 Only use these if necessary; let the students drive the session as much as possible.

 * Some of the APIs used in the lesson were Quandl, World Bank, Numbers API, Deck of Cards, Statistics Canada, Random Jokes, etc. What APIs did you find to be the most interesting?

 * What APIs were the most useful?
 In what ways could you continue to use these APIs, especially in everyday life?

-Ask students to identify two things they'd like to practice on from today's lesson that they might have struggled with conceptually.
+Ask students to identify two things they'd like to practice from today's lesson that they might have struggled with conceptually.
 Encourage them to do additional practice and reading outside of class to reinforce their knowledge and skills.

 Finish the recap with a few statements of encouragement.

-* You need to give yourselves, yet again, a round of applause.
+* Give yourselves a big round of applause.
 You've added yet another valuable tool to your developer's toolkit.

-* By completing this amount of work in this time period already means you've proven your aptitude.
+* You've proven your aptitude by completing this amount of work in today's class.
 It's just growth from here.

 * The next step for APIs is to work with authenticated APIs, as well as software development kits (SDKs) like PLAID, a personal finance API that can connect to multiple accounts.
 This is where the class will get heavy into accessing and using financial data via APIs.

-Before students leave for the end of the day, give them a small homework assignment.
-Instruct students to sign up for the below APIs.
-Students will need to sign up for these APIs before coming to the next class; these APIs will be used in the next lesson.
+Before students leave, give them a small homework assignment and ask them to sign up for the APIs below.
+Students need to sign up for these APIs before coming to the next class, as they will be used in the next lesson.

-Slack out the links so that students will have them.
+Slack out the links to the class.
 Students who do not have access will not be able to complete all of Lesson 5.2's activities.

 Emphasize to students that they should be signing up for free, development accounts.
 There is no need to purchase any services.